 - In 2016, there were 472.04 million tons of rice produced!

 - China, India, and Indonesia produce the most rice worldwide.

 - Uncooked white rice has a long shelf-life of almost 3 decades!
-But, brown rice can last only 3-6 months (the bran coating may oxidize).
+But brown rice can last only 3-6 months.

 - The Great Wall of China has rice in it!
-It was built in the 15th and 16th century, and workers used a rice porridge with calcium carbonate, to help with holding the stones of the wall together.
+It was built in the 15th and 16th century.
+Also, workers used a rice porridge with calcium carbonate to help with holding the stones of the wall together.